DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 If there’s a concept you’ve always been interested in but never felt brave enough to try and crack, why not give it a go this week?

-And that’s it – that’s the best eight screenwriting tips we heard this week!
-If you end up using any of these tips this week, let us know which tip helped you the most in the comments!
+And that’s it – those are the best eight screenwriting tips we heard this week!
+If you end up using any of these tips this week, let us know in the comments which tip helped you the most!